scalar-labs/scalardb-analytics-postgresql/scalardb_fdw/docs/README.md

 # ScalarDB FDW

-ScalarDB FDW is a PostgreSQL extension implementing a Foreign Data Wrapper (FDW) for [ScalarDB](https://www.scalar-labs.com/scalardb/).
+ScalarDB FDW is a PostgreSQL extension that implements a foreign data wrapper (FDW) for [ScalarDB](https://www.scalar-labs.com/scalardb/).

 ScalarDB FDW uses the Java Native Interface to directly utilize ScalarDB as a library inside the FDW and read data from external databases via scan operations for ScalarDB.